Code of Ethics

 We balance our role as advocates for individuals or groups with the public interest.
 We must also balance a commitment to promote open communication with the privacy rights of individuals and organisations.

 All members are bound by the Code of Ethics, making the commitment on joining and annually when they renew their membership.
-The Member Register is a publicly searchable list of all current members of the Public Relations Institute of New Zealand.
+The Member Register is a publicly searchable list of all current members of the Institute.

 The Code of Ethics:

 • Regulates the conduct of the public relations practitioner in their relationship to their client;

 • Regulates their relationship with other members and the profession itself;